isomerpages/moe-ahmadibrahimsec/_useful-info/For Parents/Booklist & Stationery List.md

 	- [G2 - Normal Academic](/files/Booklist/2024/S2_NA_AISS_2024_final.pdf) \*\* <em>(updated as of 10/11/2023)</em>
 	- [G1 - Normal Technical](/files/Booklist/2024/sec%202%20normal%20tech.pdf)
 	- [G1 - Normal Technical (SBB)](/files/Booklist/2024/sec%20%202%20normal%20tech%20-%20sbb.pdf)
 <br>\*\*  The book “All About English Activate Your Vocabulary by Hodder” will not be used in 2024.
-The book 'Vocabulary Builder Secondary Level 1' – SAP (Bought in Sec 1) will be reutilised.
+Instead, the book 'Vocabulary Builder Secondary Level 1' – SAP (Bought in Sec 1) will be reutilised.

 * Sec 3